 You will automatically get an email when one of these things happens.
 In the long run, this can help you protect your credit and protect yourself from identity theft.
 If you have a big credit event such as a loan application coming up, it can also protect you from any unforeseen roadblocks.

-Just like Credit Karma’s credit score service, which offers up your Transrisk (TransUnion) and VantageScore, it is also free.
+Just like Credit Karma’s credit score service, which offers up your TransUnion VantageScore, it is also free.
 You do not need to enter your credit card or any payment information like you do with other free credit score services.
 For more on this and a look at the security features the service provides, check out my full Credit Karma review.

 How Much Does Credit Monitoring Cost?

 What’s surprising about this move, is that credit monitoring is a service that is not cheap.
-Equifax charges $16.95 per month for the service, Experian charges $14.95 per month, and even TransUnion, who is offering the service to Credit Karma, charges $17.95 per month.
+Equifax charges $19.95 per month for the service, Experian charges $19.95 per month, and even TransUnion, (who is partnering on service to Credit Karma), charges $9.95 per month.
 Free is quite the bargain!